Skip to main content

 • Pull the skin taught and use short choppy strokes to remove the hair.

-While perfecting the technique of shaving with a straight razor may take some time, The Art of Shaving products make shaving an enjoyable process rather than a task to check off a to-do list.
-Segev recommends consulting The Art of Shaving’s blog for some handy tips and tricks to make the shave go easier and safer.
+Perfecting the technique of shaving with a straight razor will take some time.
+Segev recommends consulting The Art of Shaving’s blog for some additional handy tips and tricks to make the shave go easier and safer.

 Read more